keptn/keptn/CONTRIBUTING.md

 We are loosely following the [Git Flow branching model](https://nvie.com/posts/a-successful-git-branching-model/) however, we try to avoid the extra step of the `develop` branch and instead work directly on the `master` branch.

-* If you work on a new feature, [fork the repository](docs/fork.md), branch away from the `master` branch and use the following schema for naming your branches:
+* If you work on an improvement, [fork the repository](docs/fork.md), branch away from the `master` branch and use the following schema for naming your branches:
 ```
 <ticket-type>/<github-issue-number>/<descriptive-name-with-dashes>